| Maxim Claes

 - Wash hands/hand sanitizer: Wash your hands thoroughly or use hand sanitizer right before putting on your boxing gloves to kill bacteria and minimise the bacteria being transferred from your hands to your gloves.

 - Don’t put your gloves in your bag: After every training session, make sure you don’t put your boxing gloves in your gym bag, which will only cause bacteria to grow due to the dark and cramped space.
 Pack them into a plastic bag after use instead.

 - Don’t air gloves out in the sun: Don’t leave your gloves out in the sun for longer than 30 minutes at a time, as prolonged exposure can lead to cracks being formed and the material being ruined (especially if your gloves are made from leather).

 - Be mindful of boxing glove material: Not all cleaning solutions are going to work on every pair of boxing gloves.
 The type of antibacterial spray or wipes you use will depend on the material and make of the gloves.
 It is best to follow the product manufacturer’s cleaning instructions to prolong the life of your gloves.

 - Alternate gloves: Have an extra pair of gloves on hand so you can alternate the use of your gloves and let them air out properly after using and cleaning them.

 While you may not defeat your boxing opponent with smelly boxing gloves, you certainly won’t be winning any friends either!
-Say goodbye to bad smells and skin infections when you follow these simple care instructions.
+Say goodbye to bad smells and skin infections when you follow these simple instructions on how to clean boxing gloves.
 Your boxing opponent and your hands will thank you!